Xiami2012/eix-binpkgcleaner/README.rst

 Scan every binary package from stage 1, filtering out binary packages in 2 cases:

 1. ebuild file in binary package and portage tree differs (ignoring KEYWORDS change)
-2. has USE flags as same as a binary package scanned before (same PF, e.g. uwsgi-2.0.13-r1)
+2. has USE flags as same as a binary package scanned after (same PF, e.g. uwsgi-2.0.13-r1)

 ******************
 Why not eclean-pkg